-The Company entered into a management services agreement pursuant to which we will pay our Manager, for services performed by our Manager, a quarterly management fee equal to 0.5% (2.0% annualized) of the Company's adjusted net assets as of the last day of each fiscal quarter.
-The management services agreement was amended on November 8, 2006, to clarify that adjusted net assets are not reduced by non-cash charges associated with the supplemental put agreement.
-Such amendment was unanimously approved by our board and the compensation committee of our board.
+The Company entered into a Management Services Agreement pursuant to which we will pay our Manager, for services performed by our Manager, a quarterly management fee equal to 0.5% (2.0% annualized) of the Company's adjusted net assets as of the last day of each fiscal quarter.
+The Management Services Agreement was amended on November 8, 2006, to clarify that adjusted net assets are not reduced by non-cash charges associated with the Supplemental Put Agreement.
+The Management Services Agreement was amended on February 28, 2008, to clarify that our Manager is entitled to reimbursement of non-compensatory expenses incurred by our Manager and its personnel to the extent permitted under the provisions of the management services agreement dealing with the reimbursement of Manager expenses.
+Each of the foregoing amendments was unanimously approved by our Board and the compensation committee.
 The management fee paid to our Manager is required to be paid prior to the payment of any distributions to shareholders.
-The management fee will be offset by fees paid to our Manager by our businesses under management services agreements that our Manager entered into with, or be assigned with respect to, our businesses, which we refer to as offsetting management services agreements.
-We accrued and paid approximately \$3.0 million of management fees under this agreement during fiscal 2006.
+The management fee will be offset by fees paid to our Manager by our businesses under management services agreements that our Manager entered into with, or was assigned with respect to, our businesses, which we refer to as offsetting management services agreements.
+We accrued and paid approximately \$7.5 million of management fees under this agreement during fiscal year 2007.